 Here are the basics.
 As of March 2019, the LSAT is given nine times a year: January, February, March, April, June, July, September, October, and November.
 Each test is composed of the same types of questions, the same types of sections and either 100 or 101 questions–or in the rare case of December 2010, 102.
 The seats are filled with talented, capable people who want to get into law school.
-In addition to the recent addition of two testing dates, bringing the total to nine, there has been another change to the LSAT: beginning in July of 2019, the LSAT format will change from pen-and-paper to digital.
+In addition to the recent addition of two testing dates, bringing the total to nine, there has been another change to the LSAT: as of July 2019, the LSAT format changed from pen-and-paper to digital.

 Although difficulty on an LSAT can be subjective, there are good arguments to be made for some tests being tougher than others.
 But do those easier or tougher tests follow any discernible pattern?
 The short answer is no. And on top of that, it doesn’t matter.